Next: 4.5 Application: Coding by

 neuron i itself in order to map Eq.
 (4.82) to the Spike Response Model.
 We

-can do better if we allow that the response kernels depend
+can do better if we allow that the response kernels

 explicitly on the last firing time of the presynaptic neuron.
 This alternative